SH1R3F/Nevermore-Academy-v2/README.md

 If admin changes user email or mobile verification is reset and resent (Only if User model is implementing required interfaces)\
 On user registration they are required to upload their profile pictures which is handled by Spatie media library.\
 When user is edited / deleted media is automatically deleted / updated\
+What i wanna do is: if user login with a verified email or a verified mobile he will be automatically asked for a 2fa code sent upon his choice either via email or via mobile. otherwise (if user didn't verify any he will be logged in normally.)
+[DONE]\
+When user log in (If he has one option verified email|mobile) He will be automatically asked to verify 2FA to be able to use our service.\
+2FA verification method is optional. user can choose between mobile and email.